 ENGLISH ADDRESS:1 Chome-4-16 Dotonbori, Chuo Ward, Osaka, 542-0071, Japan

 BUSINESS HOURS: 24 hours (Sunday to Saturday)

 ACCEPTS CREDIT CARD: No

 LANGUAGE: Japanese, English

-DISCLAIMER: Golden Island Senorita aims to provide honest and straightforward reviews for the benefit of it’s readers.
+DISCLAIMER: Golden Island Senorita aims to provide honest and straightforward reviews for the benefit of its readers.
 This review is solely based on my experience.
-I do not (and did not) receive any compensation such as freebies, free meal, gift certificates, and etcetera upon my visit and had spent out-of-pocket in order to try their food.
+I do not (and did not) receive any compensation such as freebies, free meals, gift certificates, and etcetera upon my visit and had spent out-of-pocket to try their food.